 It should be stressed that if your existing networking equipment is old or outdated, newer items should be purchased.
 Older equipment is more vulnerable to hacking and does not comply with current internet security protocols.
-With cyber-threats to small business at an all-time high, security should be at the top of your list of priorities.
+With cyber threats to small businesses at an all-time high, security should be at the top of your list of priorities.
 Additionally, older equipment may not be able to handle higher speeds or newer technologies, so your best strategy is to start fresh with gear that is a little more future-proof.

-The two primary pieces of network hardware you will be working with are routers and switches.
+The two primary pieces of network hardware you will be working with are our routers and switches.
 Though these items have similar functionalities, there are some fundamental differences that you should be familiar with.

 A switch is a piece of hardware that allows connected devices to communicate.
-These devices can include desktop computers, printers, hard-drives, VoIP systems or anything with an Ethernet port.
+These devices can include desktop computers, printers, hard drives, VoIP systems, or anything with an Ethernet port.

 There are two types of switches to choose from: managed switches and unmanaged switches.
-A managed switch is more feature-rich, and can be programmed and monitored.
+A managed switch is more feature-rich and can be programmed and monitored.
 It provides more control over the flow of data to each device and can be reconfigured either directly or remotely, depending on the specific technology.
 Though a managed switch allows more control, it also requires more technical ability on the part of you or your staff.

 An unmanaged switch is an out-of-the-box solution that generally offers a pre-determined configuration.
 While not as flexible a solution as a managed switch, it is an easy solution for offices that do not require more robust monitoring.

 The more Ethernet ports a switch has, the more devices can be attached to it.
 When choosing your switch, you should plan beyond your current configuration to avoid having to repurchase when and if your needs change.
 Purchase a switch that can provide enough slots to handle your bandwidth and growth projections for at least the next two to three years.